gchq/gaffer-doc/docs/getting-started/advanced-guide/schema.md

 - `description` - A simple string which should provide some context and explain what the element is.
 - `parents` - An array of parent group names.
 These must relate to the same sort of element as the child, for example an edge cannot have an entity as a parent.
 Elements can inherit any information from multiple parent elements.
 Fields will be merged/overridden, so the hierarchy of parents is important.
 Any fields that are defined in the child element will also merge or override information taken from the parents.
 - `properties` - Properties are defined by a map of key-value pairs of property names to property types.
 Property types are described in the Types schema.
-- `groupBy` - By default Gaffer uses the element group and its vertices to group similar elements together when aggregating and summarising elements.
-This groupBy field allows you to specify extra properties (in addition to the element group and vertices) to use for controlling when similar elements should be grouped together and summarised.
+- `groupBy` - Allows you to specify extra properties (in addition to the element group and vertices) to use for controlling when similar elements should be grouped together and summarised.
+By default Gaffer uses the element group and its vertices to group similar elements together when aggregating and summarising elements.
-- `visibilityProperty` - When using visibility properties in your graph, ensure the sensitive elements have a visibility property and then set this visibilityProperty field to that property name.
+- `visibilityProperty` - Used to specify the property to use as a visibility property when using visibility properties in your graph.
+If sensitive elements have a visibility property then set this field to that property name.
 This ensures Gaffer knows to restrict access to sensitive elements.
-- `timestampProperty` - When using the timestamp property in your graph, then set this timestampProperty field to that property name, so Gaffer Stores know to treat that property specially.
+- `timestampProperty` - Used to specify timestamp property in your graph, so Gaffer Stores know to treat that property specially.
+Setting this is optional and does not affect the queries available to users.
 This property allows Store implementations like Accumulo to optimise the way the timestamp property is persisted.
 For these stores using it can have a very slight performance improvement due to the lazy loading of properties.
-Setting the timestampProperty is optional and does not affect the queries available to users.
 For more information [see the timestamp section of the Accumulo Store Reference](../../reference/stores-guide/accumulo.md#timestamp).
-- `aggregate` - True by default.
-If you would like to disable aggregation for this element group set this to false.
+- `aggregate` - Specifies if aggregation is enabled for this element group.
+True by default.
+If you would like to disable aggregation, set this to false.

 These 2 optional fields are for advanced users.
 They can go in the Elements Schema, however we have split them out into separate Validation and Aggregation Schema files for this page, so the logic doesn't complicate the Elements schema.